What is a Small Business?

 |$28.5 million average annual revenue

 |$12 million average annual revenue

 While small businesses often can implement the same quality management systems found in larger corporations, they may face different challenges along the way.
 For instance, small businesses tend to have fewer human resources and less up-front capital to dedicate to quality initiatives.
 Upper management commitment and accessibility, however, can be stronger in a smaller business, and internal communications can be more straightforward.

-Small Business Resources and Case Studies
+Small Business Resources

-Importance and Implementation of Baldrige Practices for Small Businesses (Quality Management Journal) An empirical survey was conducted to identify the high-performance management practices outlined in the Malcolm Baldrige Criteria.
+Importance and Implementation of Baldrige Practices for Small Businesses (Quality Management Journal) An empirical survey was conducted to determine how small business perceive and implement the high-performance management practices outlined by the Malcolm Baldrige Criteria for Performance Excellence.